By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Some structures and thought patterns burn into our brains until we do not question them any more.
 But we should, because some beliefs hinder us in our development.
 Throw the negative thinking patterns overboard and strengthen you with positive affirmations.

 Some beliefs are positive.
-"I am a happy person and like to approach people" is a positive affirmation that advances and enriches us rather than hindering us.
-But what if we've always been told that we fit in perfectly with basic education, while the brother should graduate, even though he did not want that, unlike us?
-If the basic idea that girls are less smart and it is better to stack something lower, it can block us a lot of opportunities in life.
+"I am a happy person and I like to approach people" is a positive affirmation that helps us to move forward and enrich us rather than hindering us.
+But what if we have always been told that we are a perfect fit for a decent education while the brother should do his high school diploma even though, unlike us, he didn't want to?
+If the basic idea that girls are less smart and that it is better to stack a little deeper burns in, this can block many opportunities in life.

 Gender stereotypes that shape us

 The fact that gender stereotypes characterize us is shown by a study by psychologist Lin Bian and her Team at the universities of Illinois, New York and Princeton.
 The story of a person who behaved very, very smartly was told to young children at the age of five, as well as slightly older children between the ages of six and seven.

 Afterwards, the children were shown pictures of men and women, all of whom looked good.
 When asked which person was the extremely smart person in the story, the younger children tapped a person of their own gender.
 The older children, however, mostly chose a male person.
 Further subsequent study runs thickened the thesis that girls from a certain age trust men more.